pit-ray/win-vind/cheat_sheet/mode_ctrl/index.md

 |Default Key|`I`, `gI`|
 |Default Command|-|

 It changes the vim emulation mode.
+Under Editor Mode, it is the same as **Esc** of the original Vim.

 <br>